LinkedInLearning/essential-jenkins-2468076/Ch03/03_03-run-scripts-from-the-pipeline/README.md

 bat(‘..\scripts\build.bat’)
 ```

-Absolute paths can be used to refernce files in the workspace or in other locations on the sytems where the job is being run.
+Absolute paths can be used to reference files in the workspace or in other locations on the systems where the job is being run.
 ```
 sh(‘/usr/local/bin/build.sh’)
 bat(‘C:\bin\build.bat’)